 - Regular urination and bowel movements- no more constipation from narcotics

 - Better sleep at night as the body is put into a different sense of ease

-- Overall sense of health and happiness from the body getting what it craves- you’ll feel it
+- An overall sense of health and happiness from the body getting what it craves- you’ll feel it

 Choosing to be healthy in any definition of the word is a major decision, and those that have been thru it will tell you as much.

-Nutrition and giving the body what it needs plays a role in everybody’s mood- sober or not.
-Changing your diet can with the right vitamins and minerals can change the physiological of our brains.
+Nutrition and giving the body what it needs to play a role in everybody’s mood- sober or not.
+Changing your diet can with the right vitamins and minerals change the physiology of our brains.
 Natural food has so much power in it.
-Long ago medications and pharmaceuticals did not exist as a duct tape solution.
+Long ago medications and pharmaceuticals did not exist as a duct-tape solution.
 Unfortunately, pills control health in the 21st century, but that’s okay if we know the truth behind food and health.
 Healthy fruits and vegetables will always remain superior to the local burger chain.

 Those who have poor dietary habits have been seen as prone to relapse- there is a correlation.
 Lacking in food and specific nutrients can easily change the mind’s rationale.
 Eating frequent and healthy meals can help avoid this so cravings do not make themselves more prominent.
 Nutrition during the detox process is a way to start off this recovery thing the right way with a full tank upstairs.
 Everybody struggles when they’re running on fumes.
 We’ve got this one life to live, might as well take care of ourselves in the best capacity we can.
 Recovery gives us a whole lot of living to do, might as well do it right.